 The European Parliament earmarked a budget of €750,000 in 2018.
 This budget was geared at adapting the MPM to the digital environment and ensuring its implementation.
 To this effect, the European Commission awarded a grant to the Centre for Media Pluralism and Media Freedom (CMPF) at the European University Institute.

 In 2019, the CMPF conducted a study on the indicators required to assess risks to information pluralism in the digital age.
 It later implemented this in MPM2020 across the EU Member States and in two candidate countries, covering the years 2018 and 2019.
-The results of MPM2020 can be accessed here.
+Access the results of MPM2020.

 The original study